distractedDave/monkeyFu/README.md

-chef-solo
+chef-zero
 =========

-Chef Solo provisioner plugin
+Chef zero  provisioner plugin
+GOALS

+Using the cached cookbooks or svn checkout configure localinstances. svn up before each deploy